aki-0517/marp-md-memo/md/marp/marp04.md

 | ------------- | ------------------------------------- | --------------- |
 | ONT Long Reads    | `Dicty_gDNA_NEB-2.fastq`              | Max ~139 kb, High error rate |
 | Illumina Short Reads | `Stationary_S1_R1.fastq.gz` / `S1_R2` | High accuracy ~150 bp     |

 ---

+## Key Terms for Read Length Analysis

+- **Read**: A single DNA sequence obtained from a sequencing machine.
+- **N50**: The read length at which 50% of the total bases are contained in reads of this length or longer.
+A higher N50 indicates longer reads on average.

+---